argonne-lcf/dlio_benchmark/docs/source/install.rst

     docker build -t dlio .
     docker run -t dlio dlio_benchmark

-A prebuilt docker image is available in docker hub
+A prebuilt docker image is available in docker hub  (might not be up-to-date)

 .. code-block:: bash